dailybruin/the-stack/_posts/2022-01-12-public-transit.md

 In The Stack’s analysis of ridership data for LADOT, AVTA, Santa Clarita Transit and Big Blue Bus from January 2019 to October 2021, we found large decreases in average monthly ridership in the months following the beginning of the COVID-19 pandemic.

 For each of the four public transit agencies, the following chart depicts the number of monthly riders averaged over the number of bus routes from that agency.
-Hover over the lines for more detailed statistics, and click on any of the public transit agencies in the legend for a closer look at the ridership for any specific bus agency.
+Hover over or tap on the data points for more details, and click on any of the public transit agencies in the legend to hide it from the chart.

 <!-- Ridership Graphs -->
 <div id="avg-ridership" class="timeline"></div>